 The outlying reef typically makes the water calmer, while outside the reef is where experienced surfers can ride the waves.

-Kiahuna Beach has a limited parking lot and fewer shade areas.
+Kiahuna Beach has a limited parking lot and fewer shaded areas.

-To access the beach if you’re on Kapili Road, drive all the way to the end of the road then take a left turn on Hoonani Road.
+To access the beach if you’re on Kapili Road, drive to the end of the road then take a left turn on Hoonani Road.
 From there, go past the Sheraton Resort to get to the beach.

 Hideaway Beach is a great snorkeling destination located on Kauai’s north shore.
 As the name suggests, Hideaway Beach is ideal for trekking or spending quality time relaxing.